-Apply liquid fertilizers as given in the packet instructions, morning time is best.
+Apply liquid fertilizers according to the packet instructions.
+Morning time is best.

 Be sure to choose a fertilizer with a higher content of potassium and phosphorus.
-For those who appreciate organic vegetables, use natural fertilizers like well-rot manure, compost or bio-humus.
+For those who appreciate organic vegetables, use natural fertilizers like well-rotted manure, compost or bio-humus.

-Regular watering of tomato plants is essential, even twice on a dry windy day in summer.
+Regular watering of tomato plants is essential, even twice on a dry, windy day in summer in a hot climate.

 Water tomatoes in a way that it’ll not soak their leaves.
-Wet leaves are the main cause of blight and other fungal diseases.
+Wet leaves are the leading cause of blight and other fungal diseases.

 1. Remove suckers time to time during growth as they drain the nutrition of plants and prevent fruiting and flowering.